Simply Pets

 Adult Axolotl can reach just over 12 inches in length.
 Yup, that big.
 Plan accordingly.

 Axolotl have a hardy appetite, and prefer meaty foods.
 Most commonly they are fed frozen bloodworms when small, and earthworms, or meaty type sinking fish food pellets, as they grow.
-We have been experimenting with several sinking pellet fish foods and have had pretty good success with a few.
-So far, their favorites are Hikari Sinking Wafers, and Northing Jumbo Fish sinking pellets.
-The Northfin is primarily meat, so a good option, though they seem to like the way the Hikari wafers rock back forth as they sink, and will gulp them before they hit the bottom if you get them in front of them.
-There are almost no commercial Axolotl diets on the market, so mix it up a bit, and give them a little variety.
+We have been experimenting with several sinking pellet foods and have had pretty good success with a few.
+So far, their favorites are Hikari Sinking Wafers, and Zoo Med Axolotl pellets.
+The Zoo Med is a soft pellet they tend to like a lot ,though they seem to like the way the Hikari wafers rock back forth as they sink, and will gulp them before they hit the bottom if you get them in front of them.
 Uneaten food should be vacuumed out regularly as it will pollute the water.